SamCullin/lending-platform/README.md

 There seems to be an issue when you disconnect using the metamask sdk the useAccount hook will update before the useSdk hook which causes an issue on when a sync between metamask sdk and wagmi sdk.

+#### Metamask caching issue 1.
+No way to clear the cache of metamask, so if you have a wallet connected to the site Seems to be specific to the approval functions.

+#### Metamask caching issue 2.
+Getting nft approval addresses seem to be cached until the page reloads